feichao93/temme/readme.md

 #### Running Semantics

-For every node (called parent-node) that matches parent-selector, execute the children selectors one-by-one; every parent-node corresponds an object as result, and the result of array-capture is the array composed of parent-node result.
-The array itself will be the `.xxx` field of the upper-level result.
+For every node (called parent-node) that matches parent-selector, execute the children selectors one-by-one; every parent-node corresponds to a sub-result.
+These sub-results are gathered into an array.
+The array is the result of this array-capture.
+And the array will be the `.xxx` field of the upper-level result.

 Like default-value-capture, we could just use a single at-sign to make a default array-capture, and the array will be the result of upper-level result.